-[PR.11.x.6-1] Subject to operator’s policy and agreement with the 3rd party, the 6G system shall provide a mechanism for operators to configure, adjust and manage the computing resource in Service Hosting Environment based on e.g. UE location, computing .
+[PR.11.x.6-1] Subject to operator’s policy and agreement with the 3rd party, the 6G system shall provide a mechanism for operators to configure, adjust and manage the computing resource in Service Hosting Environment based on e.g. UE location, computing service requirements from 3rd party.

-[PR.11.x.6-2] Subject to operator’s policy and agreement with the 3rd party, the 6G system shall support to select one or more Service Hosting Environment to fulfil the , considering the UE location, capabilities and traffic load, etc.
+[PR.11.x.6-2] Subject to operator’s policy and agreement with the 3rd party, the 6G system shall support to select one or more Service Hosting Environment to fulfil the computing service requirements from 3rd party, considering the UE location, computing capabilities and traffic load, etc.